jakevdp/jakevdp.github.com/source/_posts/2013-03-23-matplotlib-and-the-future-of-visualization-in-python.markdown

 Above all that, Bokeh, like matplotlib, is entirely open-sourced.
 Now, I should make clear that Bokeh still has a long way to go.
 Its installation instructions & examples are still a bit incomplete and opaque.
-It currently provides no way of outputting PNG or PDF views of the graphics it produces.
+It currently provides no way of outputting PNG or PDF versions of the graphics it produces.
 Many of its goals still lie more firmly in the realm of vision than in the realm of implementation.
 But for the reasons I gave above, I think it’s a project to keep watching.

 And where does that leave matplotlib?
-I would not by any means discount it just yet.
+I would not, by any means, discount it just yet.
 Still, as John Hunter noted last summer, it faces some significant challenges, particularly in the area of client-rendered, dynamic visualizations.
 Any